How to Transfer Assets to a Trust in Virginia

 • Obtain a new deed form that transfers ownership from your name to the trust’s name

-• Ensure the exact legal name of your trust is included on the new deed
+• Include the exact legal name of your Trust on the new deed

 • Sign the deed in front of a notary public